toppratyush007/spring-boot-browser-tail/README.md

 ```
 mvn spring-boot:run
 ```
-*You can customise filename from `.files/test.txt` and increase timeout from default `60s` in pom.xml.*
+*You can also customise filename from `.files/test.txt` and increase timeout from default `60s` in pom.xml.*

 ### Playing Around